hiroaki/maps.gpx/README.md

 instance method              | return value | description
 -----------------------------|--------------|------------
-fitBounds(String?:key)       | this | sets the viewport to contain the given GPX as "key". it accepts multiple keys, or void means all showOverlayWpts(String?:key) | this | show overlays for wptType in specified GPX with key hideOverlayWpts(String?:key) | this | hide overlays for wptType in specified GPX with key showOverlayRtes(String?:key) | this | show overlays for rteType in specified GPX with key hideOverlayRtes(String?:key) | this | hide overlays for rteType in specified GPX with key showOverlayTrks(String?:key) | this | show overlays for trkType in specified GPX with key hideOverlayTrks(String?:key) | this | hide overlays for trkType in specified GPX with key addGPX(String:key, String:src)           | this | add GPX by src text as "key". if the instance alredy has key, it is overwrite removeGPX(String:key)                    | this | remove GPX by "key" that the instance has use(String:plugin)                       | this | use plug-in specified identifier
+fitBounds(String?:key)       | this | sets the viewport to contain the given GPX as "key". it accepts multiple keys, or void means all showOverlayWpts(String?:key) | this | show overlays for waypoints in specified GPX with key hideOverlayWpts(String?:key) | this | hide overlays for waypoints in specified GPX with key showOverlayRtes(String?:key) | this | show overlays for routes in specified GPX with key hideOverlayRtes(String?:key) | this | hide overlays for routes in specified GPX with key showOverlayTrks(String?:key) | this | show overlays for tracks in specified GPX with key hideOverlayTrks(String?:key) | this | hide overlays for tracks in specified GPX with key addGPX(String:key, String:src)           | this | add GPX by src text as "key". if the instance alredy has key, it is overwrite removeGPX(String:key)                    | this | remove GPX by "key" that the instance has use(String:plugin)                       | this | use plug-in specified identifier